 Nestled in the Hatchery Studios in Asheville, the White Duck location is a small, quaint taco shop.
-Parking is located at a gravel lot downhill from the restaurant.
+Parking is located in a gravel lot downhill from the restaurant.
 While it won’t win any awards for architectural appeal, White Duck’s cuisine more than makes up for it.
 Due to the shop’s popularity, you’ll likely have to endure a small wait before placing your order at the counter.
 Swing by the counter along the far right wall to grab drinks, and you’re set to dine in one of the two separate dining areas or outside on the patio.

 The menu features over a dozen classic and specialty tacos.
 Some of the more creative options include:

 Banh Mi Tofu

 Duck with Mole